 This XPS 17 is pretty as well as powerful.
 It has the same stunning looks as its smaller siblings but, despite its svelte case, there are still plenty of expansion options, thanks to four Thunderbolt 3 ports with power delivery and DisplayPort.
 The XPS also has Wi-Fi 6 and Bluetooth 5 for all your wireless needs.
 It’s a little on the heavy side at 2.11kg, but laptops of this size are usually bought as desktop replacements so that’s not a huge issue.

-Buying advice: how to choose the best Dell laptop
+How to choose the best Dell laptop for you

 Choosing the best Dell laptop works the same way as it does for any other laptop: decide where your own particular sweet spot is in terms of price and power, and make your choice accordingly.
 Paying more will usually get you better performance and more longevity of course.